nconklindev/birt-docs/docs/birt-studio/07-faq.md

 The templates provided in the external KB article are only getting started points and are not meant to be a complete solution.
 Some may work as-is, but most will likely require modification to tailor the report to your business's needs.

 :::

+## I'm receiving a WFP-114330 Error when trying to schedule a report.
+What does this mean?

+The full text of this error is "WFP-114330 Saved location and private Hyperfind parameters are not allowed for different run as user."
+This error occurs when a report is scheduled to run as a user that does not have access to the saved location or private Hyperfind parameters.
+In order to use private Hyperfinds or saved locations, a Function Access Profile setting must be set to allowed.
+The setting is **Manager - Department Manager > Reports > Schedule reports for others**.